microlinkhq/www/src/pages/docs/api/parameters/headers.md

 One consideration to keep in mind is that values provided will be passed as query parameters, meaning anyone can see them since they are public.

-In case you are treating with sensible headers (e.g., [authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) or [cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cookie)) you can pass them as part of the headers associated with your request, using the `x-api-header` prefix
+In case you are treating with sensible headers (e.g., [authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) or [cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cookie)) you can pass them as part of the request headers rather tha query parameters.

+In that way, they will be not publicly exposed.
+They should be prefixes with `x-api-header`:

 <MultiCodeEditor languages={{
   Shell: `microlink-api https://news.ycombinator.com&headers.userAgent=googlebot&headers.acceptLanguage=en-us`,